MicrosoftDocs/win32/desktop-src/shell/fa-file-types.md

 ---
-Description: 'This topic explains how to create new file types and how to associate your app with your file type and other well-defined file types.' ms.assetid: '055648cd-46ce-4e61-80b2-bcf1d1823e20'
+Description: This topic explains how to create new file types and how to associate your app with your file type and other well-defined file types. ms.assetid: 055648cd-46ce-4e61-80b2-bcf1d1823e20
 title: File Types
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # File Types